A fashion choice in which a woman wears a skirt (or dress) over a pair of pants or shorts.

 The ending of Magical Girl Lyrical Nanoha A's Portable: The Gears of Destiny shows that Amita's non-fighting outfit is a Wild West inspired blue dress worn over thick pants tucked into a pair of boots.

-And was used as a form of rebellion in the times when girls were forced to wear skirts to school.
+This was sometimes used as a form of rebellion in the days when school Dress Codes required girls to wear skirts to class.

 The Churidar and Salwar Kameez are "default" versions of this trope; they retain the appearance and the practicality of the skirt-over-slacks theme, but are not usually worn without the pants, because the tops have two cuts on either side, going up to the waist.
 This actually serves two purposes: one, it gives more freedom of movement, and two: it looks pretty stylish.

-They're also practical in the Middle Eastern countries where they're primarily worn; skin covering is essential to prevent sunburn, but the outfit also has to be loose to allow air to circulate.
+They're also practical in the Middle Eastern and South Asian countries where they're primarily worn; skin covering is essential to prevent sunburn, but the outfit also has to be loose to allow air to circulate.

 One early Feminist who tried the style gave it up; according to her every time she gave a speech on women's rights to a male audience they were so busy staring at her ankles they didn't hear a word she said.